grafana/grafana/docs/sources/variables/templates-and-variables.md

 ### Query

-Query variables allow you to write a data source query that might return a list of metric names, tag values, keys, server names, sensor IDs, data centers, etc.
+Query variables allow you to write a data source query that might return a list of metric names, tag values, keys, server names, sensor IDs, data centers, and so on.

 For instructions, refer to [Add a query variable]({{< relref "add-query-variable.md" >}}).